full-stack-devs-learn/niantic-2024-07-voyager-eri/sprint-1/09-database-design/exercise_database-design/README.md

 ### Sample data set

-Following is a sample dataset of transactions that you will need to store in your database.
+Following is a sample dataset of https://app.diagrams.net/?src=abouttransactions that you will need to store in your database.
 Although this is a simple spreadsheet, as you design your database consider how you might design a database with multiple tables.

 ![Dataset](images/sample-dataset.jpg "Sample Dataset")